 In an announcement released late Wednesday, City Manager Tara Schultz announced that after three years in the position, she will be leaving the city of Claremont effective October 31.

 “The city council would like to express its appreciation to Ms. Schultz for her hard work and dedication to the city of Claremont during a challenging and difficult time for the city,” a press release stated.

-The press release highlighted some of Ms. Schultz’s accomplishments, including closing a $2.5 million structural deficit while maintaining essential services, spearheading new programs, including creating the city’s Community Core Values Campaign, leading the community through the districting process, and most recently managing the city’s response to the COVID-19 pandemic.
+The press release highlighted some of Ms. Schultz’s accomplishments, including closing a $2.5 million structural deficit while maintaining essential services, spearheading new programs, including creating the city’s Community Core Values Campaign, leading the community through the districting process, and most recently managing the city’s response to a the COVID-19 pandemic.